alipali737/pen-test-docs/Tools/Rubeus.md

 - Requesting tickets for accounts passwords set between a specific date range
 - Placing a limit on the number of tickets requested
 - Performing AES kerberoasting
+### A word on encryption
+Kerberos can use a variety of encryption algorithms (eg. RC4, AES-128, AES-265).
+In most cases, we want to focus on `RC4` encrypted tickets as that algorithm is easier to crack.
+A ticket is prefixed with `$krb5tgs$23$*`, where `23` is `RC4` (type 23):
+- RC4 : type 23 : hashcat `13100`
+- AES-128 : type 17 : hashcat `19600`
+- AES-256 : type 18 : hashcat `19700`

+> RECOMMENDATION: Force AES encryption for kerberos tickets (can be done in AD config)
 ## Installation
 ```